 Financial need is the difference between the cost of attendance and the amount your family is expected to contribute.
 It’s determined based on information a student submits in a college’s required financial aid application materials, typically including the FAFSA and one or more supplemental documents.
 Some colleges require the CSS Profile to learn about the student’s financial situation, while others have their own unique financial aid application.

-If you are admitted to a college that meets 100% of demonstrated need, the college will use your submitted financial aid materials to calculate an annual expected family contribution (often referred to as your “EFC”).
+If you are admitted to a college that meets 100% of your demonstrated need, the college will use your submitted financial aid materials to calculate an annual expected family contribution (often referred to as your “SAI”).
 The expected family contribution is based on a family’s earnings, assets, household size, and other factors.
 It will generally be lower for lower-income families and higher for higher-income families.
 The EFC may be as low as $0 for students from families with the greatest financial need.